How to Use Anki for Long-Term Retention of Course Material

 Building a Daily Anki Review System That Actually Sticks

 Having Anki installed and populated with good cards solves only half the problem.
 The other half is the review habit itself — showing up every day, rating cards honestly, and maintaining the discipline to review even when you feel like you already know everything.
-This section covers the behavioral and strategic aspects of Anki use that determine whether students actually achieve long-term retention or just collect a large deck they rarely open.

 How to Rate Cards: The Mistake That Quietly Destroys Retention